philzook58/philzook58.github.io/_posts/2023-10-19-python-itp.md

 Something that I'm tinkering with is making a proof assistant in python.

 It's very preliminary, but I've place some ideas [here](https://github.com/philzook58/knuckledragger).
 I call it Knuckledragger (thanks Zach!).
-I have already done too much without writing about it.
+I haven't done much, but it's too much done without writing about it.
+So here we are.
 Write early, write often.

 There are a few reasons to do this in python: